andikasujanadi/jendela-js/README.md

 ### Initialize a Window

+This function will add a new window directly to HTML body.

-In your JavaScript file, use the following code to create a new window:
+Use the following code to create a new window:
 ```javascript
 addWindow({
     title:'Testing Window',